Us market entry strategy for igaming brand

 US iGaming expansion leads often face unclear choices about which US channels and creator profiles are acceptable under internal guardrails.
 There is also fragmented understanding of US audience expectations and what counts as responsible messaging, which makes it harder to brief partners and approve campaigns with confidence.

 Limited experience combining creators, affiliate-style activity, and paid UA for the US can slow rollout.
-Without US-specific performance benchmarks and redundant attribution, it is harder to judge retention, manage risk-sensitive campaigns, and coordinate between global growth ambitions and cautious US launch plans.
+Without US-specific performance benchmarks and redundant attribution, it is harder to judge acquisition and retention, manage risk-sensitive campaigns, and coordinate between global growth ambitions and cautious US launch plans.